BlackArch/blackarch/docs/README.md

 tools individually or in groups.
 BlackArch Linux is compatible with existing Arch installs.
 For more information, see the installation instructions.

-Please note that BlackArch is a relatively new project.
 To report bugs and request new tools, please visit the issue tracker on Github, stop by IRC, or email us.

 ## Download and Installation